AnthonyDickson/dotfiles/README.md

         darwin-rebuild switch --flake ~/.config/nix
         ```

+## Hacks
+Normally, chezmoi will symlink files.
+This causes issues for nix which will not work on a symlinked flake.lock.
+As a workaround, I instead use a script (`./run_onchange_after_hardlink_flake_lock.sh`) to create a hardlink for flake.lock.
+This will run everytime you run `chezmoi apply` so there should not be any issues.

 ## Editing and Adding Files
 To update/edit config files, you should use `chezmoi edit ./config/path/to/config.file`.
 To add new config files, you should use `chezmoi add ./config/path/file.conf`.